 Loblaws offers on-line ordering with express pick-up, ideally for seniors or those in isolation.
 Go to https://www.loblaws.ca/pcexpress and sign in at the top of your screen with a PC ID (or create one).
 You then drive in to collect your bagged order for a small fee (from McArthur Ave location, 613 744-0705).
 Loblaws will also deliver your online order if you sign up at https://www.loblaws.ca/delivery.

-Epicuria is open with slightly reduced hours (closed Sunday and Monday).
-They take telephone orders, online orders, arrange for store-front pick-up and deliver.
+Epicuria is open Monday to Friday 10:30am to 4:30pm and Saturday 9:30am to 1:30pm.
+They also take telephone orders, online orders, arrange for store-front pick-up and they deliver.
 They ask that delivery be for customers who are unable to go out or who should not go out.
-To all others, they encourage curb side pick up.
 If you’d like to place an order for meal deliveries or curbside pickup, please use the delivery form or call (613) 745-7356 ext 225 or ext 221

 Muckleston & Brockwell are open 11:30 am daily, but closed Mondays.
 They welcome orders and can deliver to your car: 613-745-2244 or email@example.com

-Byward Fruit & Vegetable Market and Saslove’s Meat Market have teamed together to offer telephone shopping and delivery.
+Byward Fruit & Vegetable Market, Saslove’s Meat Market, Lapointe’s Fish Market and House of Cheese have teamed together to offer telephone shopping and delivery.
 Call Byward (613.241.6542) or Saslove’s (241.9266) or email firstname.lastname@example.org to place your order.
 They will put it together and phone you back for your payment by phone.
 Then, for a small fee, you get your order delivered.

-Bread and Roses is open for take-out only and will close an hour earlier daily, 8 am – 6 pm.
+Bread and Roses is open from Mon – Sat 8 am – 6 pm and Sun 9 am – 5 pm.
 Online shopping is available.

 Ottawa Organics is an online-only service that provides organic fruit, vegetables and a lot more.
 Delivery to your home is on Fridays.
 Due to a high volume of orders, current order deadline is Monday, 9pm.
 This deadline is subject to change.